phlenoir/influxdb-box/README.md

 # influxdb-box
-A Vagrant box to play around with InfluxDB time series database
+A Vagrant box to play around with InfluxDB time series database.
+The box comes with influxdb, kapacitor and grafana installed plus a couple a utilities, among them a sample data generator (see https://github.com/phlenoir/influxdb-sampledata.git)

 ## Installation